JohnHalfords/Timer-Clock-program-for-the-ESP8266/Readme.md

 # TimerClock_with_SunSet-SunRise
 Timer Clock program for the ESP8266.
 4 timers with ON and OFF time or automatically switch ON and/or OFF by SunSet and/or SunRise with Offset.
+The timers control each a user definable GPIO and a http-command.

-ESP8266 (I have used the Wemos NodeMcu V3 Lolin).
+Hardware: ESP8266 (I have used the Wemos NodeMcu V3 Lolin).

 My hardware design is described in document: "TimerClock Project (ESP8266) Schematic.xlsx" My Arduino IDE settings are in an screenshot called: "Arduino IDE setting.png"